-In addition to the containers described in your docker-compose file, another container is created when an environment is spawned - the dev container (named
+In addition to the containers that are a part of you "original" environment, another "special" container is created when an environment is spawned - the dev container (named

 dev by default).